bradmy609/simple-blockchain/README.md

 Simple Local Blockchain Model
 ==============

-***A Simplistic model of a blockchain with annotations to help curious layment understand what the blockchain is and how it functions***
+***A simplistic model of a blockchain with annotations to help curious layment understand what the blockchain is and how it functions***

 **Author:** *Bradley J.M.*